invenia/blog/_posts/JuliaLangFeatures.md

 and invoke the trait function on it to get objects of the trait type, then dispatch on those.

-For the following example we first need to define a `bounds` function.
+In the following example we are going to define a `bounds` function.
 This function will define some indication of the range of values a particular type has.
 It will be defined on a collection of objects with a particular trait, and it will be defined differently depending on which `statqualia` they have.